 PALS is a large-scale, randomized control trial (RCT) study of the MathSpring learning tool.
 It is funded by the Institute of Education Sciences, which is part of the U.S. Department of Education.
-Sixth grade teachers across Massachusetts will participate in the study by using MathSpring in their classrooms and supporting researchers in their evaluation of the tool's efficacy.
+Sixth grade teachers across New England will participate in the study by using MathSpring in their classrooms and supporting researchers in their evaluation of the tool's efficacy.
 Two cohorts of 6th grade students will use the program across two school years.

 Immediate Use Group